rfuzzo/MWSE/docs/source/types/tes3combatSession.md

 ### `selectedWeapon`
 <div class="search_terms" style="display: none">selectedweapon</div>

 *Read-only*.
-The weapon the actor is using in this combat session.
+The weapon which was chosen at the last physical attack AI decision.

 **Returns**: